-Switching Amazon EC2 to Arm has been nothing but happiness
+Switching to ARM on Amazon EC2 has brought nothing but happiness.

-Mr. Hasegawa of the Service Reliability Group (SRG) of the Technology Headquarters@rarirureluis is
+Hasegawa from the Service Reliability Group (SRG) of the Technology Division@rarirureluis is

-SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+SRGThe Service Reliability Group primarily provides comprehensive support for the infrastructure surrounding our media services, focusing on improving existing services, launching new ones, and contributing to open-source software (OSS).

 Introduction

-Many people have heard the word Arm a lot about the Apple M1 and have been surprised by its performance.
-The benchmark for the Mac equipped with the Apple M1 isHere
+Many people have heard the term "ARM" frequently in relation to the Apple M1, and were surprised by its performance.
+The benchmark results for Macs equipped with the Apple M1 areHere

-Amazon EC2 (hereinafter referred to as EC2) also has instances equipped with Arm.https://aws.amazon.com/jp/ec2/graviton/
+And Amazon EC2 (hereinafter: EC2) also has instances equipped with Arm.https://aws.amazon.com/jp/ec2/graviton/

-This time, I was very happy after migrating all the EC2 instances for the development environment of a certain service from m5.large to t4g.medium, so I hope that reading this article will help you understand at least a little of the benefits of Arm instances.
+This time, I was able to migrate the entire development environment of a certain service from m5.large to t4g.medium EC2 instances, and it made me very happy.
+I hope that by reading this article, you will be able to understand the advantages of Arm instances, even just a little.

 From x86_64 to AArch64 Ansible

-The middleware that needed to be changed in this case was the following:
+The middleware that needed modification in this project was the following:

 • Nginx